Why Are Credit Cards Useful?

 Credit Card Rewards

-Credit card rewards can be incredibly lucrative and useful.
+Credit card rewards can come in different forms.
 Some credit cards offer a flat-rate percent back on every purchase you make.
 Others have bonus categories where you can earn a higher rate of rewards on those purchases.

 Credit card rewards can come in the form of cash back (say, 2% cash back on purchases), miles, or points that you can use for travel or other things.
-However, while the promise of rewards can be enticing, don’t spend more than you normally would just to get additional credit card rewards.
+However, while the promise of rewards can be enticing, overspending to get additional credit card rewards likely isn’t a good idea.

 Track Spending

-Credit cards can help make it easier to track your spending.
-If you use cash or check, you might have to keep track of your spending yourself (it’s basic math, but many people don’t want to deal with it), whether by paper or by creating your own electronic system or file.
+Credit cards may help make it easier to track your spending.
+If you use cash or check, you might have to keep track of your spending yourself, whether by paper or by creating your own electronic system or file.

-With a credit card, all of your spending shows up online in your account, and within a few days of making the purchase.
-Plus, many credit card issuers automatically categorize your purchases into different types of spending, which can make it easier to stick to your budget.
+With a credit card, all of your spending shows up online in your account.
+Plus, some credit card issuers automatically categorize your purchases into different types of spending, which can make it easier to stick to your budget.
 You can see how much you have spent in different categories each month, and you can export the data to some popular budgeting apps.

 Security

-As briefly noted above, most credit card issuers offer zero fraud liability to cardholders, which can add a layer of security.
-Zero fraud liability means if you report fraudulent activity on your account to your card issuer right away, you likely won’t be liable for those fraudulent activities.
-The issuer will usually refund any amount fraudulently charged to the card and issue a new card and card number to the cardholder.
+Many credit card issuers offer zero fraud liability to cardholders, which can add a layer of security.
+This means if you report fraudulent activity on your account to your card issuer right away, you likely won’t be liable for those fraudulent activities.
+The issuer will usually refund the amount fraudulently charged to the card and issue a new card and card number to the cardholder.

 Plus, many card issuers have alert systems that notify cardholders via email, text, or phone call when suspicious activity is detected.
 Cardholders can confirm or deny that they made these purchases.
-This allows any potentially fraudulent activity to be caught right away.
+This allows any potentially fraudulent activity to be caught quickly.

 These protections are not available for most debit cards and obviously not when you are using cash.